Sypek/llm-qa-2023/README.md

 First documents are read using markdown reader.
 Then, documents are chunked into the smaller parts, embedded and saved in vector db.

 For the conversation purpose, I used `ConversationalRetrievalChain` which allows for conversation with retrieval.
 Context of the conversation is preserved in the memery which allows to further question having in mind previous parts of discussion.
 Moreover, the solution returns relevant documents.

+Note: As sample questions are rather specific to a single document, in my approach documents are stuffed and combinded.
+This approach is sufficient for questions were answer in not spreaded among many documents.
+If that was the case, some other approach should be used, for example some form of map-reduce.

+What is important in chunking and documents retrieval: Transformer models are working with tokens and each model has a maximum capability of handling X tokens.
+So while providing documents to the transformer, the documents cannot be too long and we cannot use too many documents as well.

 #### How to improve solution for POC